Who can get services at Glennon Health Services?

 No, but we can assist you with locating one of the many area pharmacies.
 Be sure to take your insurance/prescription cards with you.

-Can I have blood work/test done at Glennon Health Services?
+Can I have blood work/diagnostic testing done at Glennon Health Services?

 How can I get to the hospital for lab work, testing, etc.?

-We offer FREE taxi service for LHU students (with ID) to the hospital and return.
+We offer FREE taxi service for current LHU students (with ID) to the hospital and return.
 You must contact our office.

 Can I get STD/HIV or pregnancy testing?

 Can I get my allergy injections at Glennon Health Services?

-No. We no longer offer allergy injections.
-Allergy injections are offered by:
+No. Allergy injections are offered by appointment with:

 Do you accept insurances?

 LHU provides limited health care at Glennon Health Services for a set fee, which is charged with your tuition each semester.
 You may come for care as much as you need, for NO EXTRA CHARGE.
 On occasion it is necessary to obtain blood work, x-rays, or cultures.
 These services are provided through Jersey Shore Hospital or Tiadaghton Health Services.
 The lab will bill your insurance for any services it provides.
 It is your responsibility to know your service coverage and area coverage.
 LHU and Glennon Health Services are not liable for fees not covered by your insurance.